alexm122322/python_orm/README.md

 ## Creating tables.

-The call of creating all tables runs when you start first time the engine.
 Next time please use migration capability.
 If you need to manually run creating all tables you should call `engine`.`create_all_tables`.

 ## Table Tamplates.